-British and Australian Civilian Internee Women who died in Muntok and were buried first under trees near Kampong Menjelang, then moved to the Muntok town cemetery after WW2, and now believed to have been reburied in 3 communal graves in Muntok Catholic Cemetery in 1981.
+British and Australian Civilian Internee Women who died in Muntok were initially buried under the trees near Kampong Menjelang, then moved to the Muntok town cemetery after WW2, and now they are believed to have been reburied in 3 communal graves in Muntok Catholic Cemetery in 1981.

-(name/age/date of death) 33 graves (Some of those who died at Muntok were later moved to the war cemetery in Jakarta)
+(name/age/date of death) 33 graves.
+(As mentioned, some of those who died at Muntok were later moved to the war cemetery in Jakarta)

 Mrs Theresia ‘Resie’ Armstrong (51), 7 February 1945

 Miss Dixie Armstrong (32), 5 April 1945